 - Real estate disputes

 In addition to construction litigation, we draft and negotiate construction contracts for developers of many different types of properties, including major high rise multifamily developments and smaller, affordable housing developments..
-Not long ago, we drafted the contract for the major expansion of a well-known museum.
-Our contracts include stipulated sum, cost plus fee, and cost plus fee with guaranteed maximum price contracts
+Not long ago, our construction lawyers drafted the contract for the major expansion of a well-known museum.
+Our contracts include stipulated sum, cost plus fee, and cost-plus fee with guaranteed maximum price contracts

 Financing and Deal Structuring

-The firm’s real estate attorneys have deep experience representing developers of all types of real estate, including retail projects, mixed-use housing and commercial developments, and office buildings, including medical office buildings, among others.
-Our experience extends beyond Pennsylvania, as we have been involved in transactions in various states throughout the United States.
+Our law firm’s real estate attorneys have deep experience representing developers of all types of real estate, including retail projects, mixed-use housing and commercial developments, and office buildings, including medical office buildings, among others.
+That experience extends beyond Pennsylvania, as we have been involved in transactions in various states throughout the United States.

-During the course of our representations, we have been called upon to draft and negotiate a full range of agreements relating to the development and financing of all types of real estate.
+During the course of our representations, our construction law firm has been called upon to draft and negotiate a full range of agreements relating to the development and financing of all types of real estate.
 In addition to those mentioned above, these have included:

 - Architects and construction contracts